KennyKgr/Devops-Bootcamp/Project1/Devops Pj1.md

 ![dmnservs](/img/domain-name-and-name-servers.png)

-   I went back on my aws console and created a record
+-I went back on my aws console and created a record

    **create record**  for my domain and sub domain

    with **sudo nano /etc/nginx/sites-available/default** and

-    updated the server block with the domain name and sub domain
+- updated the server block with the domain name and sub domain

 **www.cloudconnect.click** and **cloudconnect.click**